top of page

 One of my regulars, a psychologist, noticed people seemed to want to talk to me.
 I shrugged, wasn’t it just part of the job?
 Then the pandemic hit and it was no longer possible to run the premises and make money.
 My friend offered me a job at his organisation, as a trainee providing therapy to children and young people in care (13-17yo).

-Here I developed Life Story projects as a form of therapy with both adults and children.
+Here I developed Life Story projects as a form of therapy with children.
 I have seen it to be especially beneficial in working with anxiety, trauma and identity.
+I have since developed Life Story projects with adults.
 Exploring stories and writing is a really creative and exciting way of working with the added benefit of making a lasting document of the work.

 I love comedy and have worked both on stage as an MC and run comedy workshops with children and young people.
 I have not yet met a person without a sense of humour.
 Possibly it is an innate feature of being a human being?
 Perhaps it's evolutionary, we need wit and a sense of the absurd to survive?
 I see how a well-timed joke can bring such joy and sudden lightness and laughing can feel so very good.
 Where possible, I encourage clients to bring their sense of humour to their situations and use comedy tools for increasing self-compassion and shifting perspectives.